vpetreski/url-shortener/README.md

 - Database scaling: Database replication and sharding are common techniques.
 - Analytics: data is increasingly important for business success.
 Integrating an analytics solution to the URL shortener could help to answer important questions like how many people click on a link?
 When do they click the link?
 Etc...
 - Some monetization ideas: https://bitly.com/pages/pricing
+- The security risk with a shortened URL is you cannot tell where you are going when you click the link, you have to trust the sender.
+Potential mitigations is preview mode.
+By prepending 'preview' to a URL shortener, the service does not send you directly to the destination website.
+Instead, this takes you to a landing page that gives you preview of where you will ultimately go.